-Courtney Duggan enters her sixth season as head coach of the Regis women's lacrosse team.
+Courtney Duggan enters her seventh season as head coach of the Regis women's lacrosse team.

 During her tenure the Pride won four NECC Championships, making three NCAA Division III Tournament appearances.
 The team moved into the GNAC starting in 2018 and immediately became a contender in that league, finishing in a tie for third in the regular season standings at 7-3 as part of a 13-5 overall record.

 Posting a career record of 82-29 (.739), Duggan has guided the Pride to six consecutive seasons with 12 wins or more, including a program-record 15 wins in both 2017 and 2019.
 In conference play, Duggan's teams have compiled a 44-4 (.917) record.

 She was voted by her peers as NECC Coach of the Year in 2014, '15, and '17, as well as IWLCA Pilgrim Region Coach of the Year in 2014.

 Duggan spent the first six seasons of her coaching career in the NESCAC.
 As the assistant coach for Tufts University, Duggan was a part of a Jumbos coaching staff that led the squad to a pair of NCAA Tournament berths in 2009 and '11, as well as the 2009 NESCAC regular season championship, and NESCAC Tournament berths from 2008-13.

 A native of Billerica, Mass., Duggan played her collegiate lacrosse for Division II Stonehill College in Easton, Mass.
 During her playing career Stonehill won a NCAA national titles in 2003 and '05, including an undefeated 21-0 senior season.
 Stonehill also earned a trip to the national title game in 2002.
 Duggan, a 2011 Stonehill Athletic Hall of Fame inductee, won four-straight Northeast-10 Conference titles as well.